mistic-lab/gr-flex/README.md

 ![Flex Block](./images/flex-source-block.png)

+If you installed GNU Radio via PyBombs, then running the block may cause GNU Radio to throw weird library errors.
+Check out the [troubleshooting section](#library-errors) for more info.

 ### Sample Apps
 See the sample **GRC** files that have been placed into the `examples/` directory of this repo: